One unit of credit equals four semester hours.

 GEO 468 Geography/Geosciences Internship/Field Experience

 A geography internship designed to allow junior/senior majors the opportunity for work experience with private or governmental planning agencies.
 Required of applied geospatial technologies majors.
 Pass/No Pass only.
-Prerequisites: major in geography and consent of department chair.
+Prerequisites: major in geography or applied geospatial technologies and consent of department chair.
 Upon request.

 GEO 470 Research Methods in Geography

 A course required of all majors in the Department of Geography and Geosciences.
-In a formal seminar setting, students will learn to undertake research and use various means to compile information and data required to undertake a formal research project.
-The student will develop a research project from the initial stages incorporating methods of geographic research and knowledge gained as a geography or geospatial technologies major.
+In a seminar setting, students will learn to undertake research and use various means to compile information and data required to undertake a formal research project.
+The student will develop a research project from the initial stages incorporating methods of geographic research and knowledge gained as a geography or applied geospatial technologies major.
 To be taken in the first term of the senior year.
-The student will select and work collaboratively with a faculty advisor in the department, based on area of interest.
-Prerequisites: major in geography or geospatial technologies and consent of department chair; senior standing.
+Pre- requisites: major in geography or applied geospa- tial technologies and consent of department chair; senior standing.

 An opportunity to pursue additional research in topics of interest raised in any other geography course.
 The form of this offering is determined by nature of topic, student, and instructor.
 The student may receive transcript credit for this course more than once, with a maximum of two courses.
 Prerequisite: consent of the department chair.
 Upon request.